 There are very many options in the form.
 But most are there to customise the text presented to the customer, which we’ll leave unchanged here.
 Let’s assume we’re going to book for Example 1 (screening of Casablanca at Camford Village Hall, which has unreserved seating and all the same price) – which, apart from free events, is the simplest possible case.

-So, create a new booking form in the Manage Forms section; we’ll call it bookingcasablanca.
+So, create a new booking form in forms → form editor; we’ll call it bookingcasablanca.
 We’ll choose Event identified by instance given below for Event choice options, meaning it will always book for that single event.
 We know from the Events section that this is event instance 1, so that goes in the Event instance box.
 As we’re not using the URL to identify the event in this example, ignore the Query parameter names.
 The idea is you’d link from, or embed within, a page set up manually about the event on your website, with a link such as Book Now!
 (If you had more than one event, they could all use the same form with a slightly different URL specifying the event instance, in which case choose Event identified by URL query parameters).

 For section 2 choose what you’d like to appear on the form and in what order.
 If you’re embedding the form in a page about the event, you probably wouldn’t want to include the event details again, but if it is a separate page, confirmation is helpful.
 If a paid event (which our example is) a summary of the total price at the bottom is also reassuring.
 You will always want to include seat/area/resource selection.
 So let’s choose all but the detailed event description parts, like this: